parse-community/parse-server/README.md

 * `appId` **(required)** - The application id to host with this server instance.
 You can use any arbitrary string.
 For migrated apps, this should match your hosted Parse app.
 * `masterKey` **(required)** - The master key to use for overriding ACL security.
 You can use any arbitrary string.
 Keep it secret!
 For migrated apps, this should match your hosted Parse app.
 * `databaseURI` **(required)** - The connection string for your database, i.e. `mongodb://user:pass@host.com/dbname`.
+* `port` - The default port is 1337, specify this parameter to use a different port.
+* `serverURL` - URL to your Parse Server (don't forget to specify http:// or https://).
+This URL will be used when making requests to Parse Server from Cloud Code.
 * `cloud` - The absolute path to your cloud code `main.js` file.
-* `facebookAppIds` - An array of valid Facebook application IDs.
-* `serverURL` - URL which will be used by Cloud Code functions to make requests against.
 * `push` - Configuration options for APNS and GCM push.
-See the [wiki entry](https://github.com/ParsePlatform/parse-server/wiki/Push).
+See the [Push Notifications wiki entry](https://github.com/ParsePlatform/parse-server/wiki/Push).

 #### Client key options